The Welt Pocket

 'The knowledge and art of tailoring, of cutting and sewing cloth - the two basic aspects of constructing clothes from a pattern - developed slowly and gradually in Europe between the twelfth and fourteenth centuries.
 The Oxford English Dictionary's first reference to the word "tailor" gives the specific date of 1297; and certainty by that date tailoring guilds, as well as those of weavers, and cloth merchants were well established in Europe.'

-'Tailoring is still, and likely to remain so, an art.
-It has not been brought down to the level of a science.
-The tailor still believes in making personalised clothing, statements of fashion for the individual, as he always has done.'The age old technique of tailoring is relevant today, as it was in the past.
+The age old technique of tailoring is relevant today, as it was in the past.
 The explanation of which can only be realised through our understanding of tailoring and what it constitutes.
 Throughout this blog I will endeavour to answer this question.
 My initial thought is that the tailored jacket first and foremost needs to have evidence of the hand in its internal structure.
 I'll discuss this in my next post where I will be navigating the tailored jacket, to determine exactly what goes into making it.